rowanam/book-lovers-edinburgh/README.md

 ### Header and Footer

-The header and footer remain consistent throughtout the site.
+The header and footer remain consistent throughout the site.

 Header